Table of Contents

 This ligament originates at the clivus of the occipital bone and runs the entire dorsal side of the spine to the ventral edge of the sacrum canal.
 On its way, it connects with the annulus fibrosis of the intervertebral discs in each segment, as well as the marginal edges of the vertebral bodies.
-Its purpose is stabilizing the posterior intervertebral disc area and controlling or limiting flexion.
+Its purpose is to stabilize the posterior intervertebral disc area and to control or limit flexion.

 Anterior longitudinal ligament

 As the name suggests, the interspinous ligaments extend from the spinous process to spinous process of the adjacent vertebral bodies.
 They also connect to the supraspinous (dorsal) and the flava (ventral) ligaments.
-In the cervical spine, they become a part of the lig. nuchae and serves to stabilize, control and limit flexion, lateral flexion and rotation.
+In the cervical spine, they become a part of the lig. nuchae and serve to stabilize, control, and limit flexion, lateral flexion, and rotation.

-This ligament extends from the spinous process to spinous process of the adjacent vertebral bodies of C7 to the sacrum.
-It assumes the same functions as the interspinous ligaments, namely stabilization, control and limitation of flexion, lateral flexion and rotation.
+This ligament extends from the spinous process to the spinous process of the adjacent vertebral bodies of C7 to the sacrum.
+It assumes the same functions as the interspinous ligaments, namely stabilization, control, and limitation of flexion, lateral flexion, and rotation.